How do you take care of your heart after 40?

 Tests to confirm the presence of an aortic aneurysm include:

-Treatment of an aortic aneurysm depends on its size and the symptoms an individual may be experiencing.
-The goal is to prevent the aneurysm from ever rupturing.
-Medication to control high blood pressure and to lower cholesterol may be prescribed.
-Surgery may also be indicated.
+Treatment of an aortic aneurysm depends on its size and your symptoms.
+Our goal is to prevent the aneurysm from ever rupturing.
+Medication to control high blood pressure and to lower cholesterol may be prescribed, but surgery may ultimately be needed.

 There are generally two types of aortic aneurysm repair surgeries: